atakanaltok/awesome-useful-websites/README.md

 * https://pdodds.w3.uvm.edu/ - First principles of some math topics
 * https://blog.symbaloo.com/webmixes/11/best-math-websites - 38 Best Math Websites for Students
 * https://mathhints.com/ - Free website that includes hundreds of pages of math, explained in simple terms, with thousands of examples of worked-out problems
+* https://betterexplained.com/ - Learn to understand math, not memorize it.
+Enjoy clear, intuitive lessons about imaginary numbers, exponents, and more